The Best Bar Hopping Route in Guadalajara: The land of Tequila, Mezcal & Pulque

 My Recommended Bar Hopping Route

-Next up, take a quick walk to a mandatory stop at at Guadalajara's most accoladed bar, consistently featured on North America's Top 50 Bars list: El Gallo Altanero.
+Start at Guadalajara's most acclaimed bar, consistently featured on North America’s Top 50 Bars list: El Gallo Altanero.
 Climb up the stairs and pull up a stool at the bar or along the balcony overlooking the colonial-style courtyard.
 Put yourself in the hands of some of the most knowledgeable bartenders in the country in this small but inviting space that has one of the best tequila and mezcal selections in the city.
 As with the other recommendations, the later you go, the livelier things will get.
 It is also well-known for its all-day parties on Sundays, where a local crowd goes to dance off their hangovers from the night before.

-For the final part of the route (if you are still standing, that is,) head down to De la O Cantina, a hip craft cocktail bar with an old-fashioned feel serving regional small plates and both traditional and sophisticated drinks.
-And finally, head next door to dance the night away at Pare de Sufrir Mezcaleria, a very simple hole-in-the-wall bar that is a Guadalajara institution and turns into one of the best parties in the city.
+For the final part of the route (if you are still standing, that is), hit up Turbio, another very vibey place, specializing in natural wines.
+I love the pizzas there!
+Head next door to De la O Cantina, a hip craft cocktail bar with an old-fashioned feel serving regional small plates and both traditional and sophisticated drinks.
+And finally, dance the night away at Pare de Sufrir Mezcaleria, a very simple hole-in-the-wall dive bar that is a Guadalajara institution and turns into one of the best parties in the city.
 With over 70 types of tequila and mezcal, this place is a must while in Guadalajara if you are looking to mix with some of the friendliest locals.

 Travel Advisor